flyway/flywaydb.org/documentation/getstarted/firststeps/commandline.md

 Migrating schema "PUBLIC" to version 2 - Add people Successfully applied 1 migration to schema "PUBLIC" (execution time 00:00.016s)</pre>

-Any time you want to reset your database back to it's original state, in this case an empty instance, you can run a reset command on your Spawn data container:
+Any time you want to reset your database back to its original state, in this case an empty instance, you can run a reset command on your Spawn data container:

 <pre class="console"><span>&gt;</span> spawnctl reset data-container flyway-container</pre>